doolanshire/CDB90/README.md

 # CDB90

-This repository contains [jrnold's version](https://github.com/jrnold/CDB90) of the CDB90 Land Battle Database in CSV format, along with the original dataset created in the 1984 USACAA study *Analysis of Factors That Have Influenced Outcomes of Battles and Wars: A Data Base of Battles and Engagements*.
+This repository contains [professor Jeffrey Arnold's version](https://github.com/jrnold/CDB90) of the CDB90 Land Battle Database in CSV format, along with the original dataset created in the 1984 USACAA study *Analysis of Factors That Have Influenced Outcomes of Battles and Wars: A Data Base of Battles and Engagements*, also compiled by him.

+I have compiled the CSV files into a single SQLite database for ease of use, and gathered the PDF scans for all six volumes of the original USACAA study.

 ## Purpose

-The aim of this personal project is the analysis and expansion of the database for historical research.
+The aim of this personal project is the analysis and future expansion of the database for historical research.
+Additionally, it is intended to keep and offer the data from CDB90 in a format that is easy and convenient to use, should anyone require it.

 ## Files